dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 1. Fall below their proportional threshold (violating proportionality), or
 2. Receive enough value that someone envies them (violating envy-freeness)

 We're caught in a tension where satisfying one criterion makes satisfying the other increasingly difficult.
-This isn't a failure of imagination—it's a fundamental mathematical impossibility.
+This is a fundamental mathematical impossibility.

 We now arrive at the first major impossibility result: with indivisible items, we cannot always guarantee both envy-freeness and proportionality simultaneously.